This Week in HZ

 Curriculum Update - Collaboration (Arts)

-Students showcase their artistic growth in China Changed, an interdisciplinary inquiry comprising visual art, film, drama, and music.
+Students showcase their artistic growth in China Changed, an interdisciplinary enquiry comprising visual art, film, drama, and music.

 Varsity Sports Update